kpi-zone/SORA/docs/config/docker.md

 # Docker & Compose Configuration for Vero

 This document explains how Docker and Docker Compose are used to orchestrate the full Vero analytics stack.
-It complements the inline comments in `docker-compose.yml` and helps developers understand the purpose of each container, how the services communicate, and how to troubleshoot or modify the setup.
+It complements the inline comments in `docker-compose.yml` and helps you understand the purpose of each container, how the services communicate, and how to troubleshoot or modify the setup.

 ## Architecture Overview